volunteeringdata/volunteering-open-data-infrastructure/README.md

 ### Publish Data

-You need to login, build the data container and publish it.
-A WebHook automatically deploys the latest data container version available to the infrastructure.
+You can simply build the data container ([fuseki](https://jena.apache.org/documentation/fuseki2/)) using [this Dockerfile](./Dockerfile) and publish it to a container registry of your choice.

+A WebHook can automatically deploys the latest data container version available to an Azure App Service for example.

 The data container is a readonly triplestore with a public sparql endpoint containing the latest data (including this repos' `.ttl` files).

-#### Requirements
+#### Login

 ```zsh
 source .env